 Colonche is excellent for curing TB (tuberculosis) and some lung diseases.

-As I mentioned before, the colonche is in danger of disappearing since one of its disadvantages is that it can only be consumed seasonally: from July to October when the nopal cactus bears fruit.
+As I mentioned before, the colonche is in danger of extinction since one of its disadvantages is that it can only be consumed seasonally: from July to October, when the nopal cactus bears fruit.

 It is almost an unknown drink and, consequently, little consumed in Mexico.